The Architecture of Change — Chad Sasaki

 Something still isn't moving.

 You're not new to this.
-You've read the books, tried the approaches, maybe worked with coaches or therapists.
+You've read the books, tried the morning routines, maybe worked with the coaches or therapists.
 You're self-aware enough to see your patterns.
 Conscious enough to know something deeper is running the show.

 This guide is written for that specific experience.
 Not for people who need motivation — but for people who need a more accurate map.